Are classic cars exempt from clean air zones, the ULEZ, LEZ, and Congestion Charge?

 The LEZ covers most of Greater London and operates 24 hours a day, every day of the year.
 A map of the zone is available here.

-The ULEZ covers Central London including areas such as Westminster, Marylebone, Farringdon and The City.
+The ULEZ covers the majority of land within the M25, including Heathrow Airport.
 A map of the zone is available here.
-It is the same zone covered by the Congestion Charge and the ULEZ operates 24 hours a day, 7 days a week, every day of the year, except Christmas Day.
+The ULEZ operates 24 hours a day, 7 days a week, every day of the year, except Christmas Day and includes all London Boroughs.

 Are classic cars and vehicles exempt from the ULEZ and LEZ?

-Whilst historic vehicles registered or built before 1980 currently avoid charges in London’s expanding ULEZ, other locations have their own rules and criteria on which vehicles can drive through their zones.
-However, owners of younger classic cars will face daily charges for entering ULEZ and LEZ zones.
+Whilst historic vehicles registered or built more than 40 years ago currently avoid charges in London’s ULEZ and LEZ zones, owners of younger classic cars may face daily charges for entering ULEZ and LEZ zones.

 Congestion Charge